luis14fermin/weather-app/README.md

 - Display 7 day forecast
 - Search other US locations and view forecast data
 - Favorites Feature
+  - NOTE: Search a location and press the star icon at the top to add or remove it from favorites
 - Weather comparison with current location vs another location
+  - NOTE: Only available when viewing a searched location, a button will render in the bottom of the graph giving the option to add current location data to compare
 - 2 different types of data visualization graphs

 ## **Future Improvements**